 So join us on a culinary adventure as we uncover the best-hidden gems of Istanbul’s street food scene!

-Introduction To Street Foods In Istanbul
+Eating Street Food In Istanbul

 Istanbul is a city known for its street food.
-From doner kebabs to Turkish breakfast, there are endless options to choose from when it comes to grabbing a quick bite on the go.
+From döner kebabs to Turkish breakfast, there are endless options to choose from when it comes to grabbing a quick bite on the go.
 But what about the lesser-known street foods in Turkey?
 The ones that aren’t as popular but are equally as delicious?

 - Midye dolma